 - A. Kinesiology & Health/Nutrition - 1.
 Key Points from Review Committee: The committee is very supportive of moving the Human Nutrition & Food (HNF) program from Family and Consumer Science (FCS) in the College of Agriculture and Natural Resources (CANR) to the Division of Kinesiology & Health (DKH) in the College of Health Sciences (CHS).
 The committee sees improvements in efficiencies and programs, including (1) improved marketing capacity that would attract more students, (2) a broader selection in education, research, and outreach programs (including rural and indigenous health), (3) combined course offerings and accreditation efficiencies, (4) expanded internship opportunities for students, (5) increased competitiveness and administrative support for national research funding, and (6) increased capacity for serving the needs of schools and counties statewide.
 The committee recommends the formation of the School of Kinesiology, Nutrition, and Health, and projects substantial increases in enrollment under the new structure, which could require the addition of faculty.
 The committee recommends consolidating faculty and staff in the Corbett building if possible.
-The committee notes the the need to further examine issues related to current Extension appointments and Hatch funds available to FCS Nutrition faculty. - 2.

 Provost's Recommendation: I appreciate the thorough, thoughtful, and aspirational report by the committee and support the recommendation to move the HNF program from FCS to DKH.
 I note that the recommendation of this committee is fundamentally orthogonal to recommendations in the committee that considered the proposed reorganization of FCS.
 There is no reason why current HNF faculty can't maintain their partial Extension appointments or receive Hatch funds for their research.
 Indeed, I support the committee's recommendation: "To retain connections with agriculture and food production in the state, we propose the inclusion of Extension appointments for faculty...following reorganization/merger of the academic programs investigation and meaningful conversation about the most advantageous location of Extension nutrition (including the Cent\$ible Nutrition Program) is recommended to ensure that benefit to the state is being maximized.
 Additionally, the important connection to food and agriculture will remain embedded in required coursework for nutrition and dietetic students, faculty research, and graduate students enrolled in the M.S. in Food Sciences & Human Nutrition with the proposed reorganization.
 The addition of Nutrition to the College of Health Sciences will also broaden nutrition and food knowledge and experience among students in other health-related majors including pre-professional, Exercise Science, Physical Education Teacher Education, and Community and Public Health."
+Finally, as noted above, I believe there should be further discussion toward a structured plan for reorganization, with implementation no later than July 1, 2023.